gordonBusyman/lpsh_api/README.md

 # lpsh_api
-This is a registration API for LAMP!SHE aplication for Android TV.
+This is a registration API for LAMP!SHE application for Android TV.